 Simulation tests and revision managementIf the environment where you want to simulate strategies is enabled for revision management, you can run simulation tests in the context of a specific revision.
 In revision management, simulation outputs are created as part of enterprise application rulesets, instead of revision branches or revision rulesets.
 Therefore, simulation outputs are not available for packaging.

-Additionally, you can run simulation tests for strategies that are part of unsubmitted change requests.
+Additionally, as a Customer Decision Hub user, you can run simulation tests for strategies that are part of unsubmitted change requests.
 This option is available only when you do not simulate a strategy against a specific revision.